mc706/angular-intro/intro_to_angular.md

 ### Post Bake-off Results

 A list of metrics since we have moved to angular:
-* Non-Angular Team members had code committed within a day
+* All Non-Angular Team members had code committed within a day
 * Rewrote 2 months of work in 4 days
 * Significantly Reduced the size of the code base
 * Separated frontend and middleware into separate repos